ICTU/DEI-SAP-POC/src/README.md

 ## Tests
-Here we describe the different test cases for natural persons, legal entities and cadastral objects that we can query with the various APIs.
+Here we describe the different test cases for natural persons, legal entities and real estate objects that we can query with the various APIs.

 Finally, for the carefree real estate use case, we combine those test cases for the different scenarios